Baltimore-class cruiser: Hull

 Baltimore-class cruisers were 673 ft 7 in long and 70 ft 10 in wide.
 Since the hull was not altered in either the Albany or the Boston class, these numbers were the same for those ships as well, but the alterations differentiated them in all other categories.

 Fully loaded, original Baltimores displaced 17031 long ton of water.
 Their draft was 23 ft 11 in.
 At the bow, the top level of the hull lay 33 ft above the water; at the stern, 25 ft.
 The funnels were 86 ft high, and the highest point on the masts was at 112 ft.
 The superstructure occupied about a third of the ship's length and was divided into two deckhouses.
 The gap between these housed the two thin funnels.
 Two masts, one a bit forward and the other a bit aft of the funnels, accommodated the positioning electronics.

 The vertical belt armor was 6 in thick and the horizontal deck armor was up to 3 in thick.
 The turrets were also heavily armored, between 1.5–8 in thick, while the conning tower had up to 6.5 in.

-The Boston class had a draft about 20 in deeper in the water, and displaced about 500 long ton more water than their former sister ships.
+The Boston class had a draft about 20 in deeper in the water and displaced about 500 long ton more water than their former sister ships.
 Because the Bostons were only partially refitted, the forward third of the ship remained virtually untouched.
-The first serious change was the combination of what were two funnels on the Balitmores to just one, thicker funnel, which still stood in the gap between the two deckhouses.
+The first serious change was the combination of what were two funnels on the Baltimores to just one, thicker funnel, which still stood in the gap between the two deckhouses.
 Because the missiles required more guiding electronic systems, the forward mast was replaced with a four-legged lattice mast with an enlarged platform.
 The most conspicuous change was of course the addition of the missile-launching apparatus and its magazine of missiles, which took up the entire back half of the ship and replaced the guns which had been there.

-The three Albanys were completely rebuilt from the deck level up; except for the hull they bore very little resemblance to their former sister ships.
-The deckhouse now took up nearly two thirds of the ship's length and was two decks high for almost the entire length.
+The three Albanys were completely rebuilt from the deck level up; except for the hull, they bore very little resemblance to their former sister ships.
+The deckhouse now took up nearly two-thirds of the ship's length and was two decks high for almost the entire length.
 Above that lay the box-shaped bridge which was one of the most recognizable markers of the class.
-The two masts and funnels were combined into the so-called "macks, combining "mast" and "stack" (smokestack), where the electronics platforms were attached to the tops of the funnels rather than attached to masts rising all the way from the deck.
-The highest points on the forward mack was more than 130 ft above the water line.
+The two masts and funnels were combined into the so-called "macks", combining "mast" and "stack" (smokestack), where the electronics platforms were attached to the tops of the funnels rather than attached to masts rising all the way from the deck.
+The highest points on the forward mack were more than 130 ft above the water line.
 Such heights could only be achieved with the use of aluminum alloys, which were used to a great extent in the construction of the superstructures.
 Despite this, the fully loaded displacement of the Albanys grew to more than 17500 long ton.